-When arriving from a yellow-fever-infected country in Africa or the Americas, a yellow fever vaccination and document is required.
+When arriving from a yellow-fever-infected country in Africa or the Americas, a yellow fever vaccination and document are required.

-- Citizens of most countries require a visa, which can be obtained at arrival or in advance.
+- Citizens of most countries require a visa, which can be obtained upon arrival or in advance.
 A list of countries that don’t need a visa is available.

-- Nationals of Canada, Germany, Sweden, the UK, the USA, Uganda, Tanzania, Burundi, Democratic Republic of Congo, Sweden, Mauritius, South Africa and Hong Kong for stays up to three months do not require visas to enter Rwanda.
-Other Nationals can obtain a Visa to Rwanda at only US$35.
+- Nationals of Canada, Germany, Sweden, the UK, the USA, Uganda, Tanzania, Burundi, the Democratic Republic of Congo, Sweden, Mauritius, South Africa and Hong Kong for stays up to three months do not require visas to enter Rwanda.
+Other Nationals can obtain a Visa to Rwanda for only US$35.